SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/06-Summary.md

 # Summary

-# In this lesson you learned:
+# In this lesson you learnt:

 -  HTTP is a **text-based client-server protocol** used for transferring Web resources